ably/docs/README_INTERNAL.md

 $ heroku pg:psql -a ably-jsbin -c "select name, api_key from ownership"
 ```

 When you execute this command you will be prompted to open a browser window and log in to Heroku.
-Make sure that you log in using your Ably email address, as only Ably staff members are permitted to access this resource.
+Ensure that you log in **using your Ably email address**, as only Ably staff members are permitted to access this resource.

 If you are an Ably staff member and receive this message: